bitst0rm-pub/Formatter/README.md

             // "beautifier" OR "minifier" OR "converter" OR "graphic" OR any string of your choice.
             "type": "beautifier",

-            // This will activate the option "args_extended" of type graphic
+            // This will activate the option "args_extended" for type graphic
             // to generate extended files like SVG to download.
             "render_extended": false,